SeverinAlexB/code_challenge/README.md

 - Messages are serialized/desearlized manually.
 A library like [ts-serialize](https://www.npmjs.com/package/ts-serializable) could help enourmously.
 - Orders are currently not removed after execution and they don't expire.
 - New orders are not propagated to the peers.
-- The code has room for improvement from an "Clean Code" perspective.
-Same with tests.
+- The code has room for improvement from a testing perspective.
 - `exchangeId` is the same as the server port.
 This simplifies the development but is of course not a solution in the real world.
-- Add better logging system.
+- Remove unnecessary logs.
-- One could make the system more resilient as a failed request brings the whole system down instead of trying trying another peer.
+- One could make the system more resilient as a failed request brings the whole system down instead of retrying another peer.
 - The current system only matches orders that are a 100% fit.